 I moved up the post scheduled for today to last Monday because I wanted to give new college instructors at least a week to integrate my top ten teaching tips.
 Today, I’ll keep things brief by going over some basic details about the three digital notebooks I’ve created for any of my website’s visitors.
 The hyperlinked PDFs are all available on my “Create” page, or you can grab them all here: vertical one, vertical two, and horizontal.
 They work in a similar manner as my digital academic planners, so you can find tips on using a hyperlinked PDF here and here.
+[Also, I have a video on reasons why a digital bullet journal is better than a paper one.]
 If you’re already familiar with using hyperlinked PDFs in annotation apps like GoodNotes, I hope you find these notebooks useful!
 [They’ll work on desktop PDF annotator apps, but the portability advantage of these notebooks is limited to those with access to tablets/iPads, or perhaps a smartphone).]
 If you’d like a few basic tips before getting started, though, keep on reading this post.
-Or, if you’d rather go directly to a page all about a digital teaching journal course I created, you can go here instead.
+Or, if you’d rather go directly to a page all about a digital bullet journal course I created, you can go here instead.

 Question You Might Be Asking Yourself:

 How can I make my own digital notebook?